Jan 27, 2020 · 3 min read

-Non-steroidal anti-inflammatory drugs (NSAIDs) such as Advil can be taken by mouth as directed to help decrease the swelling and tenderness of your cyst — it’s not a topical treatment like the aforementioned options, but it can make you feel a lot more comfortable!
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as Advil can be taken by mouth as directed to help decrease the swelling and tenderness of your cyst.
+It’s not a topical treatment but it can make you feel a lot more comfortable!

 If you need a cyst gone fast, or if your cystic pimple won’t go away, you can visit a healthcare professional for an injection of a diluted cortisone medication called Kenalog.
 They’ll inject the medication directly into the cyst, shrinking it on the spot.

 Sometimes, the best offense is a good defense, which is where customized prescription skincare comes in.
 When you start your free trial of Curology, you’ll be paired with one of our in-house medical providers who will prescribe you a custom cream with a mix of 3 active ingredients to help prevent and treat skin concerns like cystic acne.
 Your first bottle of custom cream is free, and you can try our other products (like the emergency spot patch) at no extra cost — just pay $4.95 (plus tax) to cover shipping and handling.